eshlomo1/CloudSec/CFIR (Cloud IR)/EntraID_M365_Azure_Logs.md

 ### Microsoft 365

-* Unified Audit Logs - Enabled by default with 90 days retention.
+* Unified Audit Logs - Enabled by default with 90 or 365 days retention (depending on license).
 The log contain logs of user and admin activity in Microsoft 365.
 The log is used to track user and admin activity in Microsoft 365.
 The log is stored in the Microsoft 365 tenant and can be accessed through the Microsoft 365 Security & Compliance Center.

 ### Entra ID (Azure AD)